mjordan/islandora_bagger/README.md

 1. Run `php bin/console server:start`
 1. Run `curl -v -X POST -H "Islandora-Node-ID: 4" http://127.0.0.1:8001/api/createbag`

-Currently, configuration data is not included in the REST `PUT` request; Islandora Bagger reads its configuration from a static file at `/tmp/sample_config.yml`.
+Currently, configuration data is not included in the `PUT` request; Islandora Bagger reads its configuration from a static file at `/tmp/sample_config.yml`.
 Work is underway to address this.
 Also, the only HTTP method supported is `PUT`.

 This API is in its earliest stages of development and will change substantially before it is ready for production use.

 ## Customizing the Bags